-Also, puppy growth is not linear.
+Puppy growth is not linear.
 They grow in spurts and stages.
-When your puppy looks full-grown, he will still be developing ‘inside’ as his bones and muscles reach full strength.
+When your puppy looks full-grown, he will still be developing internally as his bones and muscles reach full strength.
 This is why nutrition is so important.

 When to feed a puppy solid food

 A healthy puppy may burn as many as three times more calories than an adult dog.
-So puppo needs to get plenty of easily digestible, nutritious food to keep him growing up strong.
-He needs high quality proteins, vitamin D, and minerals such as calcium, phosphorus, magnesium, zinc, and iron.
+So puppies should eat plenty of good quality and easily digestible, nutritious foods to keep them growing up strong.
+They need high quality proteins, vitamin D, and minerals such as calcium, phosphorus, magnesium, zinc, and iron.

 Pay attention to feeding instructions on the label of the food you buy, but also speak to your vet about how much is appropriate for your dog.
 All brands will recommend different feeding amounts, and these are carefully considered.
 Make sure growth is steady and appropriate for your dog’s size and age.

 Recommended daily feeding amounts for puppies